ArgyroTsipi/CppProgramming/README.md

 # C++ Programming
-This is a series of programming exercises in C++ for the ECE NTUA Programming Techniques class of 2019-2020.
+This is a series of programming exercises in C++ for the ECE NTUA C++ Programming classes.